 (The Man-of-War is a siphonophore, like a sea anemone (which also has stinging tentacles).
 But, it is actually a Colony of 4 individual animals, called polyps.
 Its gas-filled bag is one; it functions is to move ‘the animal’ as a sail.
 Three other polyps hang below with individual functions of capturing prey, digest prey (the stomach for all yet its own animal) and reproduction (for all).
 It’s a strange arrangement and not yet fully understood!
 Photos and diagram thanks to National Geographic)

-Going Beyond Biology
+Going Beyond Biology and Religion

 “Memes” ‘infect’ our brains.* We have language, the predominant form of meme.
 We pass on our memes/thoughts.
 We socialize our children (see post four in Freedom series-“Persons in the Human Social Organism”).
 We discuss our thoughts, reflect upon them.
 All this is somewhat like programming a computer, except here, we — the computers — are reviewing and revising our own program!